 * * *

-So to sum up, the imagination has many values.
-It has helped inspire humanity’s most impressive creative acts, has been integral in the development of the everyday customs that helped us get along with one another, and it has served to inspire us to become better, more virtuous, beings.
-Certainly, not child play.**
+To sum up, the imagination has many values.
+It has helped inspire humanity’s most impressive creative acts, has been integral in the development of the everyday customs that help us get along with one another, and it has served to inspire us to become better, more virtuous, beings.
+Certainly, not child play.*